 [LUM#16] When the City Puts Pressure On

 All ecosystems bear the mark of human activity, and the bacterial communities in our rivers are no exception.
-Researchers have indeed observed the presence of antibiotic-resistant bacteria in waterways that flow through cities.
+Researchers have observed the presence of antibiotic-resistant bacteria in waterways that flow through cities.
 This “urban pressure” has been particularly evident in the Lez River in Montpellier.

 Shuttle